Zoque people: Pre-colonial period

-In the pre-Hispanic period, the Zoque lived throughout Chiapas, and as far away as the Isthmus of Tehuantepec and parts of the state of Tabasco.
+The Zoque may be descendants or relatives of the Olmec, as evidenced by a large number of Mixe-Zoque loanwords found in other Mesoamerican languages.
+In the prehispanic period, the Zoque lived throughout Chiapas, and as far away as the Isthmus of Tehuantepec and parts of the state of Tabasco.
+Some of the most notable Zoque archaeological sites are Chiapa de Corzo and Malpasito, but there are over 28 Zoque or Zoque-linked sites in Chiapas alone.
+In 1494, the Zoque were invaded and defeated by the Aztecs, during the reign of Āhuitzotl, and were forced to pay tribute.
+The Zoque had a good social and commercial relationship with the Mexica, which contributed to the economic prosperity of their culture in Chiapas.

 Colonial period

-In 1494, the Zoque were invaded and defeated by the Aztecs, during the reign of Āhuitzotl, and forced to pay tribute.

 The Spanish conquest of the Zoque lands commenced in 1523, under the leadership of Luis Marin.
 The Zoque were parceled out amongst the settlers, where they endured forced labor and were obliged to pay high tribute.
 Diseases, exploitation and the miserable conditions under which they lived contributed to a significant decrease in their numbers.